Hohhot–Ulaanbaatar through train: History

 On March 15, 1990, a China–Mongolia expert meeting on passenger rail service was held in Ulaanbaatar.
 At the meeting, both sides agreed to launch a direct passenger train between Ulaanbaatar and Hohhot during the summer season (from May 31 to September 27, 1990).
 The train was to be operated by Mongolian Railways, which would provide the rolling stock and crew.
 The service officially began on May 31, operating once a week.
 It used train numbers 215/216 within Mongolia and 601/602 within China.

 On October 7, a multilateral conference on international passenger train scheduling was held in Novosibirsk, with representatives from China, North Korea, Mongolia, and the Soviet Union.
 During the meeting, it was agreed that both China Railway and Mongolian Railways would share the operation of the direct Hohhot–Ulaanbaatar service.

 Subsequently, on December 17, representatives from the Hohhot Railway Bureau (China) and the Ulaanbaatar Railway Bureau (Mongolia) met in Hohhot and reached a formal agreement to launch a year-round direct passenger service between Hohhot and Ulaanbaatar starting in 1991.
 Each railway would operate one round-trip per week.
 The agreement also covered the timetable, service dates, ticketing, financial settlement, and technical standards for the train.

 On April 28, 1991, China Railway officially launched its own international direct passenger train between Hohhot and Ulaanbaatar, providing both rolling stock and crew.
 This marked the first year-round international train service operated by China Railway to a foreign capital outside of Beijing.

 Due to COVID-19, train services suspended from 14 February 2024.
 Services resumed from 15 March 2024.

 From 31 October 2025, due to technichal reasons, CR coaches between Hohhot and Ulaanbaatar are suspended, however UBTZ Ulaanbaatar-Hohhot service remains operational.

+Due to low ridership, trains from Ulaanbaatar to Erenhot departing on Thursday and Sunday 20:22 are suspended from 12 December 2025 to 5 January 2026.

+From 9 January 2026, the rolling stock was upgraded to air-conditioned Type 25K and 25Z coaches, Type 25B and Type 18 coaches retired from service and rescheduling the departure time.
+All outbound and inbound passengers must change trains in Erenhot.

 Train composition

+Hohhot – Erenhot Section

+The Hohhot–Erenhot section operates with a mixed consist of China Railway 25K Passenger Car and China Railway 25Z Passenger Car coaches assigned to the Baotou Passenger Car Depot of the Hohhot Railway Bureau.
+Between Hohhot and Erenhot, the train is formed of 11 cars, including four hard-sleeper coaches, four hard-seat coaches, two soft-sleeper coaches, one dining car, and one air-conditioning power generator car.
+Cars No. 1 and No. 2 are designated for international through passengers.
+The hard-seat coaches are 25Z-type passenger cars marked with 25K livery.